Identiofi/chatio/README.md

 ```

 #### Introduction
-In part 1 of this workshop, we will be creating a simple server that will listen for incoming
+In part 1 of this workshop, we will be creating a simple REST API that will be used to create and list users.
-connections and print out the messages that are sent to it.
+This is a very simple API, and the same base will be used in the next part of the workshop.

 The server will be listening on port 8080, and will be expecting a message in the following format: